 Funny enough while looking at the schedule board, almost all of the WOW Air flights were delayed.
 From talks with other passengers, it seems like their past WOW Air flights have always been delayed.
 Luckily we thought ahead while doing our trip planning to give us a time cushion for arriving and leaving Iceland.

 WOW Air does have a place to file a claim for financial compensation for delayed or cancelled flights on their website.
 For our flight, we’ve went ahead and filed a claim for our 5h19m delay.
 Now it is a waiting game to see what the response will be.

 We’re not sure why we even have this as a heading since there is no boarding process.
 Seriously, it’s a free for all with no semblance of order.
 A common boarding process is passengers allowing those in the back of the plane board first, then the front passengers.
-This was not what occurred in both Baltimore and Keflavik.
+This was not what occurred in both Baltimore and Reykjavik.
 In Baltimore, families were given first priority on boarding.
 There was no announcement regarding the general boarding process.
 Passengers all starting queuing up into one line.
 Since the line became enormously long, we did not even try to get into the queue.
 Once general boarding started, the gate agents opened up a second line and lucky for us we were able to jump right in.
-The Keflavik boarding process was much of the same with passengers taking it upon themselves to queue up into a line.
+The Reykjavik boarding process was much of the same with passengers taking it upon themselves to queue up into a line.

 The process once in the plane is typical of other airlines.
 WOW Air tags larger carry on bags with a purple tag and smaller bags with a yellow one.
 The purple tags get priority for the overhead bins while the yellow bags should go under the seat.
 While people acted sanely on our flights, we heard stories of passengers fighting over overhead bins on other WOW Air flights.